 Adding a new term to a taxonomy

 Navigate to an archive that has taxonomy navigation enabled.
-You will see the taxonomies that are enabled for the archive in the left side panel.There are also controls to Add a term in each taxonomy and you can edit the properties of the entries that have been made.
+The taxonomies that are enabled for the archive are listed in the panel to the left (outlined in red below).
+You can add a term to each taxonomy as well as edit the properties of existing entries.

-If your taxonomy is empty, you can start adding entries at the root level of the taxonomy by simply clicking on Add term.
-If you already have an existing taxonomy and wish to modify it, navigate to the level at which you want to add or edit content and then use Add term or use the edit buttons to change the properties of an item or remove it.
+If your taxonomy is empty, select Add term to start adding entries at the root level of the taxonomy.
+If you have an existing taxonomy that you need to modify, navigate to the level at which you want to add or edit content.
+Select Add term or use the edit buttons to change the properties of an item or remove it.

 Tip: If you are creating a large taxonomy and have access to the FotoWeb Pro interface, you can create the entire taxonomy much quicker there than in the main interface.